 Post-condition: Verify that the system fails the user account creation.

 Fail creation of the free user account due to the password omission.
+(Pass.
+Same as TC 2.6)

 Pre-condition: The application is in a new session, not logged in.